hoanhan101/blockchain-db/README.md

 ### Ideas

-- [ ] Docker: Currently having difficulty connecting to mongodb database
+- [ ] Docker: Having difficulty connecting to mongodb database
 - [ ] Introduce networking with multiple nodes.
 For now, it only works with one node, which is the local host
 - [ ] Introduce Wallet
 - [ ] Introduce Attack